 Women workers from across the South and Appalachia will be meeting to share worker organizing stories from the past and the present, learn from other movements, build our leadership and organizing skills, and have a great time!
+At the school, UFE will be presenting a new workshop.

-Now in their 42nd year, the Union Women's Summer Schools are designed by a committee of labor educators.
+Now in their 42nd year, the Union Women's Summer Schools are designed by labor educators.
 The residential schools bring together rank and file women workers, officers, and staff to strengthen their knowledge of the labor movement, become more active and influential in their unions, and share their experiences and support with other women unionists.

 The school's success is evidenced by the record of participants.
 Over the past 37 years, the schools have educated thousands, many of whom have become leaders of their unions.